How to master Financial Accounting long-form questions

 Calculate any necessary workings and create the journal entry.

-Post the journal entry using amounts from your TB and transfer the final figure to the related pro-forma line items, and tick these on the TB to show that they are transferred.
+Post the journal entry using amounts from your TB and transfer the final figure to the related pro-forma line items.

-Post any line items which the notes do not affect, directly from the TB, and tick these on the TB to show that they are transferred.
+Post any line items which the notes do not affect, directly from the TB.

-Complete the pro-forma financial statements by casting your numbers, and don’t forget to add your profit (or deduct your loss) to opening retained earnings in the TB.
+Complete the pro-forma financial statements by casting your numbers, not forgetting to add your profit to (or deduct your loss from) opening retained earnings in the TB.
 You need this to get your statement of financial position to balance.

 Things to remember: